Netflix/pollyjs/docs/quick-start.md

 Before you start using Polly, you'll need to install the necessary adapters and persisters depending on your application/environment.
-Adapters provide functionality that allows Polly to intercept requests via different sources (e.g. XHR, fetch) while Persisters provide the functionality to read & write recorded data.
+Adapters provide functionality that allows Polly to intercept requests via different sources (e.g. XHR, fetch, Puppeteer) while Persisters provide the functionality to read & write recorded data (e.g. fs, local-storage).

 Check out the appropriate documentation pages for each adapter and persister for more details such as installation, usage, and available options.